ekalafatic/UNLInternational_temp/README.md

 # UNLInternational_temp
-Mobile application developed with Flutter framework for manage lodgings for exchange students at the Universidad Nacional del Litoral (https://www.unl.edu.ar)
+Android and iOS application developed using Flutter Framework and Firebase to administrate universities lodgings

 The code is temporarily private until the project is presented